google/WebFundamentals/src/content/en/updates/2017/12/modulepreload.md

 However, module dependencies introduce a loading problem, in that the browser needs to wait for a module to load before it finds out what its dependencies are.
-One way around this is by preloading the dependencies, so that the browsers knows about all the files ahead of time and can keep the connection busy.
+One way around this is by preloading the dependencies, so that the browser knows about all the files ahead of time and can keep the connection busy.

 Until now, there wasn't really a good way of declaratively preloading modules.